Angelica (character): Orlando Furioso

 Boiardo left his epic unfinished, but the action was taken up in Orlando furioso.
 Angelica is continually sought throughout the world by Orlando, Rinaldo, and the best knights from various countries.
 She eventually finds herself naked and chained to a rock in the sea, offered as a sacrifice to a sea monster called the orc (a situation identical to the perils of Andromeda).
 She is rescued by the African knight Ruggiero, who gives her a ring of invisibility.
 Later, pursued by the lovelorn Orlando, she uses the ring and vanishes.
 She ultimately falls in love with an ordinary North African soldier named Medoro, who she nurses back to health, and returns with him to Cathay.
 Orlando goes mad when he learns of their marriage from a shepherd and his wife.
 He requires the aid of his cousin Astolpho to recover his senses.
 Cured entirely of his love, Orlando stops his search for Angelica, and she no longer appears in the poem.

+Other references

+Angelica is mentioned in chapter 6 of Mary Shelley's Frankenstein (1818).